 GASB Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 This statement provides additional guidance and clarification for recording other postemployment benefits or OPEB.
 The provisions of this statement are effective for financial statements for reporting periods beginning after June 15, 2017.
-The Authority has not determined its effect on the financial statements.
+The JPFA has determined that there is no effect on the financial statements.